Michael F. Urbanski

-Michael Francis Urbanski (born November 1, 1956) is a senior United States district judge on the United States District Court for the Western District of Virginia and a former United States magistrate judge of the same court.
+Michael Francis Urbanski (born November 1, 1956) is an American lawyer and jurist serving as a senior U.S. district judge of the United States District Court for the Western District of Virginia.
+He was appointed in 2011 by President Barack Obama.
+He previously served as a United States magistrate judge of the same court.

 Early life and education

 Born in Livorno, Italy, where his father was stationed in the U.S. Army, Urbanski attended Denbigh High School in Newport News, Virginia.
 Urbanski earned an Artium Baccalaureus degree in 1978 from The College of William & Mary and a Juris Doctor in 1981 from the University of Virginia School of Law.

 From 1981 until 1982, Urbanski served as a law clerk to Judge James Clinton Turk of the United States District Court for the Western District of Virginia.

 Career

 From 1982 until 1984, Urbanski served as an associate in Washington, D.C. for the law firm Vinson & Elkins.
 From 1984 until 2004, practiced with the Woods Rogers law firm in Roanoke, Virginia, serving first as an associate from 1984 until 1988, and then as a principal from 1989 until 2004.